See how sleep experts get their best rest, and how to create your own bedtime routine for more relaxing, restful nights.

 - Keeping bedrooms dark and cool.

-- Eating a balanced diet, and supplementing with proven things like magnesium if needed.
+- Eating a balanced diet, and supplementing with proven things like magnesium for sleep if needed.

 - Getting regular exercise and activity during the day.